-Far more is needed to convince African National Congress voters that the party’s leaders care more about citizens than themselves.
-CONTRARY to much of what we read, the African National Congress’s (ANC’s) policies are not about to cause the country problems.
+Contrary to much of what we read, the African National Congress's (ANC's) policies are not about to cause the country problems.
 But nor are they likely to provide solutions.

 Before last week's ANC policy conference, reports promising radical policy change and a struggle for the presidency seemed likely to prove misleading.
 They proved more misleading than expected.
 Despite much breathless rhetoric, the obligatory media leaks, and reports of "chaos" as delegates heckled and fought each other, the theme was continuity, not a radical shift.
 This may not have taken us backwards, but nor has it taken us nearer the changes the country and the ANC need.